luxfi/docs/bridge/docs/partners-and-integrations.md

 ## How to Partner with Us?

 ### Partnership Inquiries
 Interested in collaborating or integrating with us?
-Please [fill in this form](#) to connect with the Lux team.
+Please email partnerships@lux.network

 ### API Integration
 Our Lux Bridge SDK is crafted for smooth integration, offering extensive customizations tailored to the needs and objectives of our partners.
 Discover how Lux Bridge can enhance your Web3 project: